hungtran3011/calc-from-andre/README.md

 This project is/was created at the end of my summer vacation, before my first year at uni 😁.

-Learning Python for about 3 years, I decided to create a decent project so that I could practice what I had learnt and share my work to the community
+Having learnt Python for a year, I decided to create a decent project so that I could practice what I had learnt and share my work to the community

 **Language and framework specs:**